Project SorTex

 Textile waste recovery in Denmark and Sweden

-collect the large amounts of textile waste and sort them efficiently so they can be reused, recycled and gain new value in new circular business models.
-The expected outcome of the Sortex project is a higher collection rate, increased pre-sorting capacity and quality, and a reduction of textile waste going to landfill or incineration.
+can collect the large volumes of textile waste and sort them efficiently so they can be reused, recycled, and given new value in new, circular business models.
+The expected outcome of the SorTex project is a higher collection rate, increased pre-sorting capacity and quality, and a reduction in textile waste that ends up in landfills or incineration.

 SorTex brings together 13 partners in Denmark and Sweden in a partnership between public and private actors across the entire textile waste value chain - from collection to pre-sorting, reuse and recycling.
 The collaboration makes it possible to combine technologies and competencies across borders that are crucial to solving the international challenges posed by the large amount of textile waste in the world, which no one can solve alone.